 need glasses for distance vision after phacoemulsification surgery.

-Less than 5 out of 100 people have complications from cataract surgery
+Fewer than 10 out of 100 people have complications from cataract surgery

-that could threaten their sight or require further surgery.
-The rate of
+that could threaten their sight or require further surgery.3 The rate of

 complications increases in people who have other eye diseases in addition to